How will the COVID-19 pandemic affect my membership?

 Are there any First Aid providers offering online programs?

 They can do an online Red Cross or St. Johns approved course.
 Note this will require a deferred completion of the practical components at a later date.
 CRMTA will be hosting this training when operations resume to assist our members.
+See a complete list of approved first aid providers here.

 When can I return to work?